 If the study extends beyond 30 days, the proposal should specify how the additional work would be completed and funded.

 - Are the applicant’s qualifications sufficient to carry out the study?

 The applicant should document the ability to complete the proposed research in a timely manner.

 Electronic submissions through the online application form are required.
 The application form must be completed in its entirety.
-Applications must be received by December 7, 2018, to receive consideration.

 Supporting documents to accompany the nomination form include:

 - A proposal, maximum of five (5) pages, double-spaced